 The Mayan city of Edzná was a big deal in its day, particularly between 400 and 1000 AD, when it was the powerful regional capital of the western Yucatán.
 It was eventually abandoned around 1450 AD.

 Its buildings reflect its former grandeur, and we happily hauled ourselves up and down the steep steps to towering platforms for a view over what used to be the main plaza.

 The highest structure is out of bounds for climbing, but the rest were fair game, so we gave our hamstrings a good workout as we posed for photos.

 The early buildings at Edzná are typical of the Petén architectural style (Petén nowadays is a region of northern Guatemala), with later structures showing influences of the Tardíos, Chenes and Puuc.
 Back in the day, the main limestone structures were often painted dark red.
 Others had facades adorned with the faces of gods and the mythical animals of the Mayan world.
-You can read more here on Edzná’s history and architecture here (in Spanish).
+You can read more here on Edzná’s history and architecture here.

 The Old Sorceress at Edzná

 After the main plaza, we ventured off to the Old Sorceress around a ten-minute walk along a grassy track.
 But not before having acquired impromptu new hairstyles from the surrounding flora!

 Reaching the Old Sorceress was Andrew’s excuse to go full-on Indiana Jones, as he scrambled off up the steep and jungle-covered un-restored pyramid.

 Overall, we spent about 2 hours at Edzná, although if you’re less photo-happy than us then an hour-and-a-half would be plenty.
 Although not completely untouristed, most visitors to Edzná were Mexican, and we spotted a grand total of zero tour groups 🙂

 Getting from Edzná back to Campeche